rcarver/config/README.md

 ## Goals

 * Simple and minimal interface and implementation.
 No magic.
   (MC: What do you mean by no magic?
 Patterns seem like they could pretty quickly turn into magic with their ability to cascade changes to places you didn't expect)
+  (RC: I was referring to the ruby implementation.
+It should be as simple and clear as possible.
+In regards to patterns, yes I guess they could be considered "magic" in that they just work.
+I think the logging system goes a long way to show exactly what's happening as your patterns execute.)
 * A clear and obvious way to do things.
 * An API and supporting tools that naturally reduces errors.
 * Useful information when things do go wrong.